machal/cssmine-content/content/flexbox-reference.md

   space-between | space-around
 ```

-let’s apply the `justify-content` property to the flex container, dictating how
+Let’s apply the `justify-content` property to the flex container, dictating how
 flex items will be aligned along the main axis.
 The default value is
 `flex-start`, aligning the items to the start of the main axis.